• Skip to primary navigation

 Beyond-paint-for-furniture-and-cabinets-requires-no-priming-or-waxing- (2)

-The paint is Beyond Paint and as you can see from the photo of the jar it is an all-in-one paint (you can find it here on Amazon).
-It’s great for painting cabinets too.
+The paint is Beyond Paint and as you can see from the photo of the jar, it is an all-in-one paint and is perfect for painting cabinets too.
 I applied two coats of paint to the stool.

 how to distress painted furniture